 If your filter is old, go ahead and toss it, order a new one (keep in the box) and have it ready when you fill it back up.

 Once your hot tub is drained down to close to the bottom, you’ll likely need to use a wet-dry vacuum to remove the last bits of water from the bottom.
 You can also use the vac to suck or blow into the jets to suck out or push out any remaining water.

 Wipe the tub clean with a dry towel and then thoroughly close the cover.

 Don’t have a wet-dry vac?
 My favorite one is the Vacmaster.
-It’s got a 6-gallon tank, has wheels so it rolls as you move, has hundreds of awesome reviews and is an Amazon’s Choice product.
+It’s got a 6-gallon tank, has wheels so it rolls as you move, has thousands of awesome reviews, free shipping, and is an Amazon’s Choice product.

 CLICK HERE to check current prices on Amazon.